steveshogren/hugo-blog/content/post/papers-we-love-1.md

 Messages _are_ forgeable, but it is so computationally expensive to do so that it is effectively impossible.

-The proofs in this paper are fun for me because they are an applied version of what I have been studying in
+The proofs in this paper are fun because they are an applied version of what I have been studying in
 [Software Foundations](https://www.cis.upenn.edu/~bcpierce/sf/current/index.html).
 Before I read this paper, the exercises in Software Foundations seemed dry and isolated from reality.
 The skill of proof writing has come alive as the